Caledonia (typeface): Machine composition

-Two versions of the typeface were commercially available: one, with longer descenders (preferred by the designer), was cast on larger type bodies than the nominal point size and required leading, while the other, with shorter descenders, was designed for use at size and could be set solid.
+Two versions of the typeface were commercially available: one, with longer descenders (preferred by the designer), was cast on larger type bodies than the nominal point size, resulting in wider line spacing, while the other, with shorter descenders, was designed for use at nominal size and could be set solid.
 The roman (paired with either bold or italic) and bold (paired with bold italic) were available in 6–12 and 14 point; the bold was also available in 16, 18, 21, 24, 27, 30 and 36 point display sizes with short descenders only, and paired with an optional bold italic at 18 and 24 point.
 Linotype also made 36 point matrices for Caledonia Bold Condensed, but it is doubtful that Dwiggins had anything to do with their design.
 The face was sold by Linotype in England under the same name, and in Germany as Cornelia.

 Foundry type

-Cornelia, as it was called there, proved so popular in Germany, that the Stempel Foundry cast it as foundry type.
+Cornelia, as it was called in Germany, proved so popular there that the Stempel Foundry cast it as foundry type.